 Innovation in asthma management is continuing apace, and asthma sufferers are more empowered than ever before: to proactively protect themselves, monitor their symptom triggers, and optimize their treatment use.

-As it’s Asthma Awareness Month, we wanted to take this opportunity to celebrate some of the most exciting asthma management pioneers of 2021!
+We wanted to take this opportunity to celebrate some of the most exciting asthma management pioneers of 2021!

 Why Asthma Management Matters

 Asthma has no cure, which means avoiding triggers in the environment and ensuring proper treatment offers the best protection available to sufferers.
 Medication adherence is also crucial for asthma patients, several studies have found even a 25% increase in timely medicine use could be linked to an approximate 10% risk reduction of symptom exacerbation in adults, and a 21–68% reduction in children.